Major winter storm threatens powerful tornadoes and flooding in the South and heavy snow and freezing rain across the Plains and Midwest

 "If you wait around for a warning to be issued, it is too late," Bryant said Monday.
 "You need to have a safe shelter plan in place in advance of these storms."

-Meanwhile, waterlogged Northern California communities could get deluged by even more rainfall later this week.

-To the north, heavy snow and freezing rain making road conditions dangerous

-As the South braces for floods and tornadoes, the storm is expected to bring heavy snow, sleet and freezing rain across the Plains and Upper Midwest Tuesday, significantly impacting travel.
+As the South braces for floods and tornadoes, the storm continues to bring heavy snow, sleet and freezing rain across the Plains and Upper Midwest on Tuesday, significantly impacting travel.

+Over 15 million people are under winter weather alerts from Colorado to Michigan.

-Residents in parts of Nebraska, South Dakota and Minnesota are likely to see intense snow rates of 1-3 inches per hour.
+Residents in parts of Nebraska, South Dakota and Minnesota are likely to see intense snow rates of 1 to 3 inches per hour.

-Over 15 million people are under winter weather alerts from Utah to Wisconsin.

-Blowing and drifting snow on Tuesday may result in snow-covered roads and make it "hazardous, if not impossible" to travel, the National Weather Service warned.
+Blowing and drifting snow on Tuesday may result in snow-covered roads and make it "hazardous, if not impossible" to travel, the weather service warned.

-Road conditions were already deteriorating Monday night in northwestern Iowa, northern Nebraska and eastern South Dakota, according to the National Weather Service in Omaha.
+Road conditions were already deteriorating Monday night in northwestern Iowa, northern Nebraska and eastern South Dakota, according to the weather service in Omaha.
+Portions of northern Nebraska have already reported nearly a foot of snow and could get an additional 12 to 18 inches on Tuesday, according to the weather service.

 "If you can, please stay home.
-If you must travel, ensure you have an emergency kit in your car," the National Weather Service in Sioux Falls told residents, saying travel will become difficult to impossible by Tuesday morning.
+If you must travel, ensure you have an emergency kit in your car," the weather service in Sioux Falls told residents, saying travel will become difficult to impossible by Tuesday morning.

 A vehicle winter emergency kit includes snacks and water, a battery-powered weather radio, flashlights and batteries, a first aid kit, a shovel and ice scraper, a jumper cable and other items.